picojs/picounit/README.md

 #include <string.h> /* strcmp */

 /*
  * Passing test.
-Note that the test function declaration returns an integer
+Note that the test function declaration returns a boolean value
- * value and that the test definition returns 1.
-All test functions
+ * and that the test definition returns true.
+All test functions must return
- * must return a non-zero value.
+ * true.
  */
 bool
 test1 ()